lukasklinger/GameBoyPrinterReceiver/README.md

 This small Java application connects to a GameBoy Printer Emulator (see https://github.com/mofosyne/arduino-gameboy-printer-emulator) and waits for images.
 Once you print an image from your GameBoy Camera, the app will decode the image and save it to your computer as a PNG at a resolution of 160 by 144 pixels.
 This application runs in the command line and has no GUI.

+## Important Note
+Currently, this Java application only works with GameBoy Printer Emulator V1 and V2.
+I will update thie repository in the future to support V3.

 ## Installation

 Download the precompiled .jar-file from releases or open the project in an IDE of your choosing.